Glycoazodyes

-Glycoazodyes (or GADs) are a family of "naturalised" synthetic dyes, so called because they are the conjugation of common commercial azo dyes with a sugar through a "linker".
+Glycoazodyes (or GADs) are a family of "naturalised" synthetic dyes, so called because they are the conjugation of common commercial azo dyes with sugar through a "linker".
 This principle is summarised in the scheme below.

 Generations, Structure, and Synthesis

 First-generation

 The first-generation of Glycoazodyes was first reported in 2007.
 These Glycoazodyes use a diester linker, specifically a succinyl bridge.
 An ester group bonds the sugar to an n-alkane spacer, and the spacer bonds to the dye through another ester group.

 Synthesis

 First-generation Glycoazodyes are synthesized using glucose, galactose or lactose as the sugar group.
 The point of esterification is controlled by selectively protecting alcohol groups on the sugar, or by choosing an azo dye with a different alcohol group position.
-Either the dye or the sugar group can be succinylated by reacting a free alcohol group with succinic anhydride.
-The resulting hemisuccinate then reacts with a free alcohol group on either the dye or the sugar.
+The dye or the sugar group can be succinylated by reacting a free alcohol group with succinic anhydride.
+The resulting hemisuccinate then reacts with a free alcohol group on the dye or the sugar.
 The condensation product is then deprotected.